mirisuzanne/miriamsuzanne/content/who.rst

 He is a co-founder, designer, and web developer with OddBird_;
 multi-instrumentalist and poet with `Teacup Gorilla`_;
 and all-around co-sucker with `Vicious Trap`_.
+He is also the creator of Susy_, and a core contributor to Compass_.

 Formerly Artistic Director of `New World Arts`_ and Technical Director of `The LIDA Project`_,
 Eric is currently developing
-“Pity+Fear”, a clusterfuck opera with Vicious Trap;
+a clusterfuck opera
+with Vicious Trap,
-“Into The Green Green Mud”, a multimedia novel with Teacup Gorilla and OddBird;
+a multimedia novel
-and “Variations on Riding Sidesaddle”, an open-source collective queer memory of the body with anyone who is interested.
+with OddBird & Teacup Gorilla, and an open-source queer memory of the body with anyone who is interested.

-A selection of his poetry will be published by EOAGH_ this fall, in conjunction with their upcoming
+A selection of Eric's poetry will be published by EOAGH_ this fall, in conjunction with their upcoming
 “Anthology of Trans and Genderqueer Poetry.”